marycx/ECE324-Project-Emoji-Predictor/README.md

 Where to Look:
 1. upload_data_preprocess.ipynb contains the code for raw data preprocessing

-2. upload_BERT_model.ipynb contains the code for BERT model implementation
+2. upload_BERT_prediction.ipynb contains the code for BERT model implementation

 3. upload_baseline_model.ipynb contains the code for the baseline model implementation